-Picture the scenario – you apply for a job and are extremely happy to get an interview after submitting a test or presentation you’ve worked really hard on.
+Picture the scenario – you apply for an office administration job and are extremely happy to get an interview after submitting a test or presentation you’ve worked really hard on.
 The recruiter tells you they will be in touch.
 You wait and you wait… but you do not hear from them.
 You try chasing up, send emails, give a call, but receive no feedback.